BlenderVR/manual/manual/components/processor-file.rst

 Blender-VR thus introduces the notion of processor file.
 It is a Python file associated with the ``.blend`` that contains all the interactions required to use the ``.blend`` file within blenderVR.
 By default (and you should not change it) this file is in the same folder than the ``.blend`` file and its name is the name of the blender file minus ``.blend``, but post-fixed by ``.processor.py``.
 For instance, the processor file of ``simple.blend`` is ``simple.processor.py``.

-Refer to the `Complete API <http://blender-vr.readthedocs.org>`_ for all the available commands and funcionality.
+Refer to the `Complete API <http://blender-vr.readthedocs.org>`_ for all the available commands and functionality.

 Document Sections
 -----------------